marina8888/command-line-chemkin/notes/stagnation_model_notes.md

 ##Burner Stabilized Stagnation Models
 To run the burner-stabilized stagnation flame model can be used to plot strain stabilized flat flames.
+In CHEMKIN this model is the opposed-flow (diffusion) flame but with different boundary counditions.
+Instead of two inlets (a fuel and an oxidizer one), there is one premixed inlet while the other boundary is a wall (stagnation plate).
-Take product gases at the XEND position.
-In the template file included below, the key parameters that need to be modified for every run are:
+ In the template file included below, the key parameters that need to be set in the excel input file are:

 PRES = (room pressure converted into atm)
 TINL StagPlane = (stagnation plate temperature converted to K)